 - Remove the top wind shield from the bottom wind shield;

-- Check to ensure that it is completely out by holding you hand ½ a metre above the burner and slowly bring it closer, to within 10 cm, it should not be warm;
+- Check to ensure that it is completely out by holding your hand ½ a metre above the burner and slowly bring it closer, to within 10 cm, it should not be warm;

 - Never bend over the stove when filling, lighting or cooking;

-- Then using the pot holder place the adjustable burner top (fully closed) over the burner, wait 30 seconds.
-(Do not use the burner lid for this, as you may melt the rubber seal)
+- Then, using the pot holder, slide the adjustable burner top into the closed position (if the burner top wasn’t on the stove leave the fuel to burn out before adding the top).
+Do not use the burner lid for this, as you may melt the rubber seal.

-- Remover the burner top and check the burner is cool to the touch.
+- Remove the burner top and check the burner is cool to the touch.
 If it is it may now be refilled from your fuel bottle.

 Re-light the burner having removed the fuel bottle to a safe distance and re assemble the wind shields, before completing your meal.

-When finished ensure the burner is out and cold, as in step 8, put burner lid on burner, clean and pack away.
+When finished ensure the burner is out and cold, as when refilling (above), put burner lid on burner, clean and pack away.